-- Estimating MSY, estimated the MSY biomass and setting the MSY control rule (50 CFR 600.310(c); Section 4.3 of this chapter). - Specifying stock status determination criteria (maximum fishing mortality threshold and minimum stock size threshold, or reasonable proxies thereof) (50 CFR 600.310(d); Section 4.5 of this chapter). - Actions for ending overfishing and rebuilding overfished stocks (including the development and adoption of rebuilding plans) (50 CFR 600.310(e); Section 4.6 of this chapter). - Setting OY and apportionment of harvest levels (50 CFR 600.310(f); Section 4.7 of this chapter).
+- Estimating MSY, estimating the MSY biomass, and setting the MSY control rule (50 CFR 600.310(c); Section 4.3 of this chapter). - Specifying stock status determination criteria (maximum fishing mortality threshold (MFMT) and minimum stock size threshold (MSST), or reasonable proxies thereof) (50 CFR 600.310(d); Section 4.5 of this chapter). - Actions for ending overfishing and rebuilding overfished stocks (including the development and adoption of rebuilding plans) (50 CFR 600.310(e); Section 4.6 of this chapter). - Setting OY and apportionment of harvest levels (50 CFR 600.310(f); Section 4.7 of this chapter).

-In establishing OYs for west coast groundfish, this FMP uses the interim step of calculating OFLs, acceptable biological catch (ABC), and ACLs for major stocks or management units (groups of species).
+In establishing OYs for west coast groundfish, this FMP uses the interim step of calculating overfishing limits (OFLs), acceptable biological catches (ABCs), and annual catch limits (ACLs) for major stocks or management units (groups of species).
 OFL is the MSY harvest level associated with the current stock abundance.
 Over the long term, if OFLs are fully harvested, the average of the OFLs would be MSY.
 ABC is a threshold below the OFL, which accounts for scientific uncertainty in the estimate of OFL.
 ACL is a harvest specification set at or below ABC and is intended to prevent overfishing.